 Applicant Application Accepted for Review Review Status for Long-Term Application Reviews Indian Point 2&3 08/01/2007 The NRC staff has addressed the public comments received on its draft second supplement to the FSEIS, which was issued for comment in December 2015.
 The staff's response to the public comments will be documented in the FSEIS supplement, which is currently under final review.
 The initial SER was issued in November 2009, with supplements issued in August 2011 and July 2015.
 A third SER supplement will be issued in the second quarter of FY 2018 to address new information received by the staff concerning safety issues.
 In January 2017, the parties to the legal proceedings reached an agreement that resulted in the withdrawal of all contentions on the license renewal application.
 Under the agreement, Units 2 & 3 will cease operations in April 2020 and 2021, respectively, with possible extensions to operate until April 2024 and 2025, respectively.
 On February 8, 2017, the State of New York Department of Environmental Conservation (NYDEC) and Riverkeeper filed an unopposed motion to the ASLB to withdraw their contentions and terminate the adjudicatory proceeding.
 The Licensing Board granted that motion and terminated the adjudicatory proceeding on March 13, 2017.
 Recently the National Marine Fisheries Service (NMFS) designated critical habitat in the Hudson River for Atlantic Sturgeon.
 Ongoing interactions between the NRC staff, NMFS, NYDEC, and Entergy regarding this new designation and Entergy's monitoring plan for sturgeon are expected to be completed in the second quarter of FY 2018.
-Resolution of this issue will be documented in the Record of Decision issued in conjunction with the renewed operating licenses for both units is expected to be issued in the 4th quarter of FY 2018.
 Diablo Canyon 1&2 01/21/2010 In June 2016, Pacific Gas and Electric requested a suspension of the license renewal review to allow it to seek approval from the CPUC of an agreement in principle not to proceed with license renewal for Diablo Canyon.
 In July 2016, the NRC suspended the license renewal review.
 The CPUC held a public meeting on January 11, 2018, during which it approved PG&E's proposal to close Diablo Canyon in 2025.
-The NRC staff will follow up with PG&E on its plans regarding the license renewal application.
+PG&E is expected to provide an update on its plans regarding withdrawal of the license renewal application; however, PG&E has not yet provided a projected submittal date.